Leo Tolstoy

 July 3

-A human being is unfree to the extent that he considers his animal nature to constitute his life.
+A human being is unfree only to the extent that he considers his animal nature to constitute his life.

 1